transparentclassroom/transparentclassroom.github.io/_posts/2014-07-21-adding-lessons.md

 </div>

 We are eager to add more help + documentation to the app.
-Right now, it's mostly manual, "email Katrina":mailto:katrina@transparentclassroom.com and she's always happy to do some free virtual training.
+Right now, it's mostly manual, [email Katrina](mailto:katrina@transparentclassroom.com) and she's always happy to do some free virtual training.